getify/monio/MONADS.md

 Similar to the [Reader monad type](#reader-monad) or [State monad type](#statefully-monadic) representing an operation to compute a new state (and optional output value), IO monads implicitly carry a value across (lazily-evaluated) operations, but specifically ones that either rely on, or cause, side effects.

-The heart of **Monio** is its `IO` monad implementation.
-It's designed as an uber-powerful *Sum Type* that incorporates a variety of useful behaviors, similar in spirit to [Scala's ZIO](https://zio.dev/).
+The heart of **Monio** is its `IO` monad implementation, an uber-powerful *Product Type* (as opposed to *Sum Type*) that composes a variety of useful behaviors, similar in spirit and form to [Scala's ZIO](https://zio.dev/).
 I claim that **Monio**'s `IO` is the "most powerful IO implementation in JS (and possibly any language)".
-But I know that's quite a daunting claim.
+But I know that's a dubious-sounding claim.

-Don't worry: to continue, we're just going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.
+We're only going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.

-What you put in `IO` is (typically) a function, which when executed will perform some sort of operation, (again, typically) of a side-effect nature.
-It doesn't *have to be* a side-effect operation; it can be static and pure, like simply returning a value.

-The key idea behind the `IO` monad type is that it's lazy; it doesn't *do* anything -- like execute the function you put in it -- automatically.
-You have to evaluate the IO to perform the operation (and thus *apply* the side-effect to the program).
+Because IO is lazy (like State and Reader), you represent its side effect(s) with a function -- though the function may be pure and simply return a value.
+When you `run(..)` an IO instance, the side effect(s), if any, are applied to your program, and the result, if any, is returned.

 For example: